HL7/fhir-shorthand/input/pagecontent/reference.md

 The left side of this expression follows the [FSH path grammar](#fsh-paths).
 The data type on the right side MUST align with the data type of the final element in the path.
 An assignment replaces any existing value assigned to the element.

-##### Assignments in Instances versus Profiles
+##### Assigning Values versus Specifying Requirements

 Assignment rules have two different interpretations, depending on context:

-* In an *instance*, an assignment rule sets the value of the target element.
+* In an instance and in SD metadata (accessed via a [caret paths](#caret-paths)), assignment rules set the **value** of the target element.
-* In a *profile or extension*, an assignment rule establishes a pattern that must be satisfied by instances conforming to that profile or extension.
+* In profiles and extension definitions, assignment rule establish **requirements** for instances conforming to the profile or extension.
+The requirement is expressed as a pattern of values that must be present in the instance.

 By default, the pattern is considered "open" in the sense that the element in question might have content in addition to the prescribed value, such as alternative codes in a CodeableConcept or an extension.

-If conformance to a profile requires a precise match to the specified value (which is rare), then the following syntax can be used:
+If conformance to a profile requires a precise match to the pattern (which is rare), then the following syntax can be used:

 ```
 * <element> = {value} (exactly)
 ```

-Adding `(exactly)` indicates that conformance to the profile requires a precise match to the specified values.
-No additional values or extensions are allowed.
+Adding `(exactly)` indicates no additional values or extensions are allowed on the element.
 In general, using `(exactly)` is not the best option for interoperability because it creates conformance criteria that could be too tight, risking the rejection of valid, useful data.
 FSH offers this option primarily because exact value matching is used in some current IGs and profiles.

-> **Note:** The `(exactly)` modifier does not apply to instances.
+The `(exactly)` modifier SHOULD NOT be used when assigning values to instances or SD metadata, and if present, will be ignored.

 Consider the interpretation of the following assignment statements in instances and profiles, assuming the code element is a CodeableConcept and $LNC is an alias for http://loinc.org: